volterraedge/terraform-provider-volterra/docs/resources/volterra_k8s_pod_security_admission.md

   namespace = "staging"

   pod_security_admission_specs {
-    // One of the arguments from this list "enforce audit warn" must be set enforce = true
+    // One of the arguments from this list "warn enforce audit" must be set

+    warn = true

-    // One of the arguments from this list "privileged baseline restricted" must be set privileged = true
+    // One of the arguments from this list "restricted privileged baseline" must be set

+    privileged = true
   }
 }